ItsAdel/ItsAdel.github.io/_posts/2021-02-12-negotiating-your-tech-salary-mayuoko.markdown

 ### Setup an info chat and don't be afraid to ask for extensions

 Don't be afraid to stall the process a bit.
 Feel free to use phrases like "This is a big decision to make?
 Could we set up a meeting to just go over everything outlined in this compensation package sometime next week?" etc. You want to give yourself the time to negotiate the offer incase companies try to put tight deadlines on offer acceptances.
 So never back down from asking for more time when it comes to making such big decisions.

+Finally, I wish all of you the best of luck and hope you land your dream job!

 ### References